This is the definitive Minelab Equinox 600 review.

 4. How deep can the Minelab Equinox 600 detect?

-The Minelab Equinox 600 can detect up to 3 meters deep (10 feet).
+The metal detector can detect up to 3 meters deep (10 feet).

 The Equinox 600 could be generally considered a perfect fit (of a detector) for hobbyists, whichever skill level you may belong to.
 Whether you’re an expert or an intermediate user, you will find its multiple features interesting to play with and do a lot with.

-At the same time, it may not be as advanced (in user settings) as its counterpart – Equinox 800, you wouldn’t need the upgrade if you don’t do a lot of fine-tuning.
+At the same time, it may not be as advanced (in user settings) as its counterpart, Equinox 800.
+You wouldn’t need the upgrade if you don’t do a lot of fine-tuning.
 Besides, the nodes now on the Equinox 600 are so exceptional that adjusting the settings may be unneeded at the end of the day.
+That said, both metal detectors are excellent.

 The metal detector is budget-friendly compared to its Equinox 800 counterpart; hence, you could get yourself a 600 and upgrade with a smaller search-coil and (or) headphones and still save some change.

-The Minelab Equinox 600 is applicable for various terrains; praises are due to its six custom search profiles – two per its three detecting modes.
+The Minelab Equinox 600 is applicable for various terrains; praises are due to its multi frequency technology and its six custom search profiles – two per its three detecting modes.